 The Palmer Bar

-The Palmer Bar at Glenlo Abbey, situated just off the Ffrench Room offers guests a quiet retreat with views overlooking the terrace and 18th Century Abbey.
+The Palmer Bar at Glenlo Abbey, situated adjacent to the Ffrench Room offers guests a quiet retreat with views overlooking the terrace and 18th Century Abbey.

-The Palmer Bar is so called after the Palmer Family who purchased Glenlo Abbey in 1897.
+The Palmer Bar is so named after the Palmer Family who purchased Glenlo Abbey in 1897.

 Enjoy a pre-dinner drink or choose from our Champagne selection.
 Take a seat by the bar and choose from our extensive cocktail list.

-We offer Whiskey Tasting, where our in house whiskey connoisseur will take you on a journey through the history of whiskey in Ireland and sample some of Irelands top whiskeys.
-Pre-booking is necessary.
+We offer Whiskey Tasting, where our in House Whiskey Connoisseur will take you on a journey through the history of whiskey in Ireland and sample some of Irelands premium whiskeys.
+Pre-booking is required.

 Classic Whiskey Tasting: €55 per person.